Our country needs Black STEM teachers

 of classroom teachers are Black African, despite making up 2.1% of the working age population [1]

-of White British teachers, who make up 78.% of the working age population [2]
+of classroom teachers are White British, in spite of making up 78.% of the working age population

 "I am incredibly proud to be announcing the first partnership from Mission 44 today.
 Our work with Teach First is another step towards addressing barriers preventing young Black students' engagement with STEM, as identified in The Hamilton Commission report.
 We know representation and role models are important across all aspects of society, but especially when it comes to supporting young people’s development.
 By establishing this partnership, which focuses on identifying the best way to attract Black talent to STEM teaching roles, we hope to create a framework the wider education industry can implement.
 It’s our hope other organisations recruiting teachers will support and join us on our mission to see more diversity in the classroom."